kubernetes/enhancements/keps/sig-autoscaling/20191111-configurable-tolerance-for-autoscalers.md

 The new configuration will be added to the autoscaling/v2beta2 API which has not yet graduated to GA.
 So these changes do not need a separate Graduation Criteria and will be part of the existing beta API.

 ## Alternative
+<a name="alternative"></a>

-The alternative of the aforementioned would be to use two different thresholds (refered to as `watermarks`) in the spec of the HPAs.
+The alternative of the aforementioned would be to use two different thresholds (refered to as `watermarks`) in the spec of the HPAs, as mentioned earlier, it is what we decided to implement for our custom controller as we deemed it more "user friendly" and we did not have to worry about breaking the current HPA.
 A strong argument is that HPA users know the boundaries of their applications, and they should not have to calculate an average an a half tolerance to configure them.
 The cons of this solution is the amount of changes it would require both on the API and in the controller.
 It would be a breaking change as well.

 ### Exemple usage of the multiple bounds.